mahima-manik/MGCoin/README.md

-# RDCoin
+# MGCoin

 ERC20 = Total Supply 1.5 Billion RD Coins

 ### Staking contract requirements:

-1. 10 percent of the total supply of RDC will be allocated for staking so 150,000,000 million rdc
+1. 10 percent of the total supply of MGC will be allocated for staking so 150,000,000 million rdc
-2. Staked RDC tokens are not liquid and may not be transferred or sold.
+2. Staked MGC tokens are not liquid and may not be transferred or sold.
-3. Staked RDC tokens may be unstaked over a period of four weeks, with 25% of the total amount of tokens being unstaked becoming available as liquid RDC tokens at the end of each of the four weeks from when the unstaking operation is submitted.
+3. Staked MGC tokens may be unstaked over a period of four weeks, with 25% of the total amount of tokens being unstaked becoming available as liquid MGC tokens at the end of each of the four weeks from when the unstaking operation is submitted.
 4. The stake reward vesting should last 60 months for the 10 percent allocation.

 Questions: